Vishnu-CIE-Interview/URL-Lookup-API/README.md

 ## How to use the service?

-URL Lookup API service is an authentication based service.
+URL Lookup API service is an **authentication based service**.
 Hence, in order to establish a REST API communication with the server, the user needs to provide an user-token which is registered with the server.
-This token will be passed in the HTTP Header as an X-API-Key.
+This token will be passed in the HTTP Header as an **X-API-Key**.
 The "query" parameter will be used to provide the URL that the client wishes to lookup through the service.

 A sample client side cURL request and response from the API server will be as follows: